thomasthaddeus/PythonRepoTemplate/README.md

 ### License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE file for details

 ### Acknowledgments

 - Hat tip to anyone whose code was used
 - Inspiration
 - etc

-This template provides a broad structure that you can tailor to your specific project.
-Remember, your README should make it as easy as possible for others to understand what your project does, how to install it, and how to use it.
-This template includes many sections that are commonly found in README files.
-However, you should tailor the template to meet the needs of your specific project.
-Not all sections may be necessary, and you may want to include additional sections that are relevant to your project.
-For example, if your project has a lot of code, you might want to add a `Code Overview` section.
-If your project is complex, you might want to add a `Project Structure` section.

-Always update your README file as your project evolves.
-A well-maintained README is key to engaging your audience and helping your project grow.